Prevention of Bias-related Crime on the Excelsior University Campus

 Excelsior University is first and foremost an adult learning community.
 Each undergraduate degree program has a liberal arts component designed to help students develop a broad-based understanding of multiple disciplines, provide a depth of academic experience to enrich students’ personal lives, and allow students to become more informed citizens of an increasingly complex and diverse world.
 Students are encouraged to plan their degree program to include study of the perspectives of various ethnic and cultural groups within society, understanding and valuing diversity.

 Bias-related crimes occur most frequently when intolerance and lack of respect replace understanding the value of diversity in our world.
-Guided by the President’s Committee on Inclusion and with the approval of our Board of Trustees, Excelsior has an active program to bring awareness and diversity education to all staff.
+Guided by the Center for Social Justice and with the approval of our Board of Trustees, Excelsior has an active program to bring awareness and diversity education to all staff.
 Excelsior seeks faculty and administrators who will diversify its curriculum and business environment.
 Students, faculty and staff are expected to demonstrate respect for others and an awareness of the ethical implications of actions.
 This atmosphere of respect for others will foster an environment which will diminish the instance and opportunity for bias-related crime.

 One of the purposes of this document is to provide students with information regarding how to prevent, handle, and report incidents of bias-related crimes.
 Included is information regarding reporting procedures and support services available.
 This information is provided to assist you in understanding and preventing bias-related crimes, while meeting requirements of Article 129-aof New York Education Law.